India's Consul General in Afghan city of Mazar-e-Sharif dies | Law-Order

-Vinesh Kalra, India's Consul General in the Afghan city of Mazar-e-Sharif, passed away at a hospital in Kabul on Monday.
+India's Consul General in the Afghan city of Mazar-e-Sharif Vinesh Kalra passed away at a hospital in Kabul on Monday.

 ''Deeply grieved at the passing away of Shri Vinesh Kalra, Consul General, Mazar-e-Sharif.
 A conscientious and dedicated colleague, he will be missed by us all.
 Sincerest condolences to his family,'' Jaishankar tweeted.